Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 WebDAV paths are supported (https only): `'https://server.domain/User/Outlook signatures'` or `'\\server.domain@SSL\User\Outlook signatures'`

-The currently logged-on user needs at least write access to the path.
+The currently logged on user needs at least write access to the path.

 Default value: `"$([environment]::GetFolderPath("MyDocuments"))\Outlook signatures"`
 ## 2.9.
 AdditionalSignaturePathFolder